PureStorage-OpenConnect/OpenStack-Manila/README.rst

 Installation Instructions
 -------------------------
-This driver has been written for the Rocky release but missed the final cutoff date.
+This driver has been based on the OpenStack Rocky release.
+There are currently no plans to upstream this to the main Manila project.
+If this is required then please contact your local account teams to request this.

 Support for this driver will be on a best-efforts basis and there is no guarantee that driver will work in versions of OpenStack earlier than Rocky.

 A prerequisite for installing this driver is that you must have the Manila project already installed in your OpenStack deployment.

-In you Manila directory structure you must first create the manila/share/drivers/purestorage directory and then add the Python driver file into this directory.
+In you Manila directory structure you must first create a ``manila/share/drivers/purestorage`` directory and then add the supplied Python driver file into this directory.

-You must also modify the manila/opts/py file to understand that the Pure Storage FlashBlade driver is available for use.
+You must also modify the ``manila/opts.py`` file to understand that the Pure Storage FlashBlade driver is available for use by performing the following steps:

-Edit the file by adding the following line into the top of the file along with the other ``import`` commands:
+- Edit the file by adding the following line into the top of the file along with the other ``import`` commands:

 .. code-block:: console

     import manila.share.drivers.purestorage.flashblade

-and in the section ``_global_opt_lists`` add the following lines:
+- and in the section ``_global_opt_lists`` add the following lines:

 .. code-block:: console